-For weather delays and closures, CEC EPHA will follow Adams 12 School District closures and delays (the district in which Northglenn Christian Church is located).
-If Adams 12 School District is delayed or closed, CEC EPHA will also be delayed or closed.
-CEC EPHA will also announce any delays or closures via the homepage on CEC EPHA's website.
-Parents should use their own judgement when deciding to come to school in the event of inclement weather.
+For weather delays and closures, CEC EPHA will announce any delays or closures via the homepage on CEC EPHA's website.
+Please click on your specific campus for weather delay information.
+Information will be posted at the top of your specific school's homepage.
+Parents/guardians should use their own judgment when deciding to come to school in the event of inclement weather.
 See CEC policy School Closings and Cancellations.